jcgutier/notes/content/posts/amazon-web-services/aws-certified-developer.md

 You can set the scope for the analyzer to an organization or an AWS account.
 This is your zone of trust.
 The analyzer scans all of the supported resources within your zone of trust.
 When Access Analyzer finds a policy that allows access to a resource from outside of your zone of trust, it generates an active finding.

+IAM Access Analyzer simplifies inspecting unused access to guide you toward least privilege.
+Security teams can use IAM Access Analyzer to gain visibility into unused access across their AWS organization and automate how they rightsize permissions.
+When the unused access analyzer is enabled, IAM Access Analyzer continuously analyzes your accounts to identify unused access and creates a centralized dashboard with findings.
+The findings highlight unused roles, unused access keys for IAM users, and unused passwords for IAM users.
+For active IAM roles and users, the findings provide visibility into unused services and actions.

 ### Access Advisor feature on IAM console

 Helps identify the unused roles, IAM reports the last-used timestamp that represents when a role was last used to make an AWS request.
 Your security team can use this information to identify, analyze, and then confidently remove unused roles.
 This helps improve the security posture of your AWS environments.
 This does not provide information about non-IAM entities such as S3, hence it's not a correct choice here.

+## IAM policy variables

+Instead of creating individual policies for each user, you can use policy variables and create a single policy that applies to multiple users (a group policy).
+Policy variables act as placeholders.
+When you make a request to AWS, the placeholder is replaced by a value from the request when the policy is evaluated.

+As an example, the following policy gives each of the users in the group full programmatic access to a user-specific object (their own "home directory") in Amazon S3.

 ## EC2